lohl/PsTest/Readme.md

 4. Add a confirmation message to assure users that when they enter a new record it has been saved

-Code should be submitted back by create your own repository in GIT Hub that we can pull from.
-Please don't squash your commits, and do not commit back to this repository.
+Code should be submitted back by creating your own repository in GIT Hub that we can pull from.
+Please don't squash your commits.
+Please do not commit back to this repository.